-- Remove the big end cap and place a strip of plastigage on the crankpin [A]. - Tighten the big end nuts to the specified torque to compress the plastigage and measure the plastigage width [B] to determine the bearing insert/crankpin clearance (see Camshaft/Rocker Case Wear in the Engine Top End chapter).
+- Remove the big end cap and place a strip of plastigage on the crankpin [A]. - Tighten the big end bolts to the specified torque to compress the plastigage and measure the plastigage width [B] to determine the bearing insert/crankpin clearance.

-Molybdenum Disulfide OilThreads and Flanged Portion of Big End Bolts
+Molybdenum Disulfide Oil- Threads and Flanged Portion of Big End Bolts